brodieG/r2c/README.md

 Notice the `na.rm`, and that the `u` in `list(y=u)` is re-used in full for each group setting the output size to 3.

-The C counterparts to the R functions are intended to produce identical outputs, but have different implementations.
+With the exception of `ifelse`, the C counterparts to the R functions are intended to produce identical outputs, but have different implementations.
 As such, it is possible that for a particular set of inputs on a particular platform the results might diverge.

 ## Future - Maybe?